 As I previously said, I love Manhattan clam chowder because it’s nice tomatoey broth tickles my Italian heritage and it’s ease of preparation makes it perfect for weeknight dinner-time.
 Although I say it’s tomato based broth appeals to the 2-drops of Italian in me, I did some sleuthing and discovered that this shellfish soup was most likely developed by Portuguese immigrants who were already preparing tomato based fish stew at home.
 Portuguese fish stew anyone?

-Traditionally made with potatoes, celery and onions, this low carb version for Manhattan clam chowder uses celery root (celeriac) for both it’s celery flavor and it’s texture – which is similar to that of potatoes.
+Traditionally made with potatoes, celery and onions, this easy version for Manhattan clam chowder uses celery root (celeriac) for both it’s celery flavor and it’s texture – which is similar to that of potatoes.
 A little green bell pepper brings in a tiny sharpness similar to that found in Louisiana cuisine, in which the Portuguese have also had a hand.
 This is evidenced by the use of green bell peppers instead of carrots (usually found in a traditional French mirepoix of onions, carrots and celery) and the addition of tomatoes to some of the soups and stews of the region.

-This Manhattan clam chowder recipe is a hearty low carb version allowing a hearty portion size.
+This easy Manhattan clam chowder recipe is low carb version allowing a hearty portion size.
 This chowder recipe from the New York Times was my inspiration.
 Be sure to select canned clams without any added sugar such as Bumble Bee Brand.
 I used canned clams for convenience and to bring the dish together quickly and simply.
 Bacon adds a nice depth of flavor, smokiness and mouth-feel and the addition of butter at the end makes it better.
 This is an easy soup, perfect for weeknight cooking and yields 8 hearty 1 ½ cup portions (355 ml).

 [NOTE: No high carb bread or potatoes were used in the recipe.
 The croutons were made with Sukrin Sesame Bread Mix and the “potatoes” are celery root (celeriac).]